openUC2/UC2-GIT/TheBOX/PolarBOX/Readme.md

-# Polar BOX
+# PolarBOX

 The PolarBOX is an UC2 ready-to-use toolbox that can be built 10 different polarization experiments using 3D printed blocks.
-You just need basic and cheap components for preparing your own polarBOX.
+You just need basic and cheap components for preparing your own PolarBOX.

 *What is the polarization of the light?*